Galia Melon

 Applications

-Red Arrow broccoli has more versatile uses than common broccoli as it is naturally more tender and cooks quickly under high heat while still retaining its textural integrity.
-Red Arrow broccoli can be sauteed, steamed, roasted, grilled and fried.
-It is perfectly suited for fresh eating alone or as a crudite ingredient.
-It makes a great pasta or risotto ingredient and pizza topping.
-Red Arrow broccoli's flavor marries well with seasonal spring companions such as leeks, kale, chicory, green garlic and citrus.
-Other companion ingredients include butter, olive oil, light-bodied vinegars, tomatoes, chiles, black and green olives, pine nuts, cured meats such as pancetta and prosciutto, flaky white fish, hard cheeses such as parmesan and pecorino or fresh cheeses such as chevre and feta.
+Purple broccoli is more versatile than common broccoli as it is naturally more tender and cooks quickly under high heat while still retaining its textural integrity.
+It will, however, lose its purple hue due to the high heat.
+It can be sautéed, steamed, roasted, grilled and fried.
+It is well-suited for fresh eating alone or on a crudité platter.
+Add spears to pastas, risotto or use as a pizza topping.
+Purple broccoli's flavor marries well with seasonal spring companions such as leeks, kale, chicory, green garlic and citrus.
+Pair it with butter, olive oil, light-bodied vinegars, tomatoes, chiles, cured meats such as pancetta and prosciutto, flaky white fish, hard cheeses like parmesan and pecorino or fresh cheeses like chevre and feta.
+Store Purple broccoli wrapped in plastic in the refrigerator for up to 2 weeks.

 Geography/History